 Protecting personal data is achieved by allocating specific duties to both 'controllers' (i.e., those who decide on the data processing purposes and means) and 'processors' (i.e., those who process the data only on behalf of a controller to render a service).
-The DPA is the entity in charge of supervising compliance by both controllers and processors with the data protection duties imposed by the GDPR (fair information, legitimate ground, security, proportionality and quality, accountability, etc.) and by the Spanish Data Protection Law (direct-marketing processing activities, credit bureaus, whistle-blowing schemes, video-surveillance, etc.).
-The DPA has in the past carried out and ex officio audits of specific sectors (including online recruitment procedures, TV games and contests, hotels, department stores, distance banking, hospitals, schools, webcams and mobile apps).
-More recently, in 2020, it has carried out a specific analysis of social healthcare, 5G technologies and anti-covid technologies.
+The DPA is the entity in charge of supervising compliance by both controllers and processors with the data protection duties imposed by the GDPR (fair information, legitimate ground, security, proportionality and quality, accountability, etc.)2 and by the Spanish Data Protection Law (direct-marketing processing activities, credit bureaus, whistle-blowing schemes, video-surveillance, etc.).
+The DPA has in the past carried out ex officio audits of specific sectors (including online recruitment procedures, TV games and contests, hotels, department stores, distance banking, hospitals, schools, webcams and mobile apps).
+More recently, in 2021, it has carried out a specific analysis of remote monitoring of clinical trials and data protection risks arising from covid certificates.
 However, the DPA's activity in terms of individual compliance investigations has significantly increased over the past 10 years, as has the number of fines imposed.
 Indeed, failure to comply with the GDPR and the Spanish Data Protection Law may result in the imposition of administrative fines depending on the severity of the offence (and regardless of whether civil or criminal offences are also committed, if applicable).
-Section VII.i below explains how the Spanish Data Protection Law has developed the general sanctioning regime set out in the GDPR.
+The DPA has in the past months imposed its highest ever fines.
+Section VII.i explains how the Spanish Data Protection Law has developed the general sanctioning regime set out in the GDPR.
 Neither harm nor injury is required for an administrative sanction to be imposed (i.e., the infringement itself suffices for the offender to be deemed liable), but the lack of any harm or injury is considered an attenuating circumstance to grade the amount of the administrative fine.
 However, harm or injury will be required for data subjects to claim damages arising from breaches of data protection rights before civil and criminal courts.